SDPTeam15/PolyEvents/summaries/sprint9.md

 ## Mathieu

+This week, I made the interface for the activity provider to see the item requests he submitted and to know in which state they are.

+My time estimate was good.

+Next week, I'll implement a timetable to display all events that take place in a certain zone.

 ## Robin
 This week, I fix bug #230 the edge dont conect to zone then I implemented Home page for each user type.